KshitijGupta99/iNotes/README.md

 - **Feature 1:** can create your unique id.
 - **Feature 2:** can store notes and tag them as required.
-- **Feature 3:** can access the ntoes from anywhere across the globe.
+- **Feature 3:** can access the ntoes from anywhere across the globe and much more.

 ## Installation